Thursday, March 31, 2022

 (1951) Dir.
 Norman Dawn

 The most important thing to remember about Bowanga, Bowanga (aka Wild Women), a tale of male explorers finding an all-white female tribe in "Africa," is that it is not Wild Women of Wongo (1959) nor Prehistoric Women (1950) nor the 1952 Untamed Women (though Untamed Women is another title Bowanga sometimes goes by).
-Those three (lesser) films are marred by an irritatingly smug aura of 50s male entitlement and 'patriarchy restored!' endings.
-Bowanga on the other hand is genuinely subversive, a refreshing saga of reverse sexism that plays it more or less dead straight.
+Those three (lesser) films are marred by an irritatingly smug aura of 50s male entitlement and 'patriarchy restored!' cop-out endings.
+Unlike them, Bowanga is genuinely subversive, a refreshing saga of reverse sexism that plays it more or less dead straight.
 A better title would have been "the White Sirens of Africa," which is how these women are referred to (or 'The Ulama' by the frightened natives).
-As far as I know Bowanga Bowanga is a meaningless phrase unless it has some dirty connotation to the 50s raincoat crowd.
+As far as I know Bowanga Bowanga is a meaningless phrase unless it has some dirty connotation to the 50s raincoat crowd dreamt up by a lazy promoter.
 But whaddaya gonna do?

 Another reason Bowanga works: the men.
-The men in Perhistoric Women and Wongo are all dumb handsome or comic relief jokers just waiting to either usurp the power dynamic and restore 'nature's way' of patriarchal dominance.
+The men in Perhistoric Women and Wongo are all dumbly handsome or comic relief, just waiting to either usurp the power dynamic and restore 'nature's way' of patriarchal dominance by the climax.
 The men in Bowanga on the other hand are are in legit trouble.
-They include handsome hero Trent (Lewis Wilson), a comic relief Italian called Count Sparafucile (Don Orlando), whose much less annoying than the usual comic relief on these expeditions (he sings opera!), and Kirby (Mort Thompson), who they find dying of hunger and thirst out on the plains.
-As usual with these films, when you find a wounded or parched survivor in the jungle, he tells you his story via a flashback of silent jungle serial stock footage (it is the law!), which in this case involves a boy (dressed like Huck Finn) and two native girls hiding inside a cabin while a giant python and leopard alternately try to kill them and each other.
-Somehow this leads us straight into the pointed spears of the Ulama.
+They include handsome hero Trent (Lewis Wilson), a comic relief Italian called Count Sparafucile (Don Orlando), whose much less annoying than the usual comic relief on these expeditions (he sings opera!), and beta-male Kirby (Mort Thompson), who they find dying of hunger and thirst out on the plains.

 That said, Bowangam Bowanga is not perfect: when we see a scene early on of a giant gorilla (Ray Corrigan?) holding hands with a white native girl as they stop to look at the white hunters, we're encouraged to hope this will turn into an Untamed Mistress/Bride of the Beast type of thing.
 Very exciting to imagine these girls protected by some big gorilla muscle ala Julie London in Nabonga.